 1 These include: (1) the difference in frequency of exceedance between NAA and the alternative was greater than 5%, and (2) the difference in average monthly exceedance between NAA and the alternative was greater than 0.5°F.

-2 Index values for each life stage are located in Appendix 11B, Fisheries Impact Assessment Methods, Table 11.##.
+2 Index values for each life stage are located in Appendix 11B, Table 11B-3.

-3 Full results presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X
+3 Full results presented in Appendix 11D, Table 11D-38 through Table 11D-47.

-The probability that each alternative would meet water temperature targets to support anadromus fish in the Feather River included the Settlement Agreement for Licensing of the Oroville Facilities (Appendix 11B, Fisheries Impact Assessment Methods, Tables X and X; DWR 2006, pp. A-18 to A-24) was evaluated with monthly water temperature model outputs above Thermalito Afterbay for the LFC and below Thermalito Afterbay for the HFC.
-Results for each alternative are provided in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X.
+The probability that each alternative would meet water temperature targets to support anadromous fish in the Feather River included the Settlement Agreement for Licensing of the Oroville Facilities (Appendix 11B, Tables X and X; California Department of Water Resources 2006:A-18–A-24) was evaluated with monthly water temperature model outputs above Thermalito Afterbay for the LFC and below Thermalito Afterbay for the HFC.
+Results for each alternative are provided in Appendix 11D, Table 11D-38 through Table 11D-47.

-The percent of months above the LFC temperature targets under Alt 1A and Alt 1B were predominantly similar to those under the NAA with few exceptions.
-The percent of months above the temperature target in June of dry and critical years and in November of critical years under Alt 1A would be 5.6% to 25% higher than those under the NAA.
-The percent of months above the temperature target in June of critical years and in November of critical years under Alt 1B would be 16.7% and 8.3% higher, respectively, than those under the NAA.
-The percent of months above the temperature target in April of critical years and in October of below normal and dry years under Alt 1A and Alt 1B would be 5.6% to 8.3% lower than those under the NAA.
-Despite these changes in frequency of exceedance, the magnitude of exceedance during these month and water year type combinations would be within ±0.5°F/month, suggesting that these differences could be resolved through real-time reservoir operations.
+The percent of months above the LFC temperature targets under Alternatives 1A and 1B were predominantly similar to those under the NAA with few exceptions.
+The percent of months above the temperature target in June of Dry and Critically Dry Water Years and in November of Critically Dry Water Years under Alternative 1A would be 5.6% to 25% higher than those under the NAA.
+The percent of months above the temperature target in June of Critically Dry Water Years and in November of Critically Dry Water Years under Alternative 1B would be 16.7% and 8.3% higher, respectively, than those under the NAA.
+The percent of months above the temperature target in April of Critically Dry Water Years and in October of Below Normal and Dry Water Years under Alternatives 1A and 1B would be 5.6% to 8.3% lower than those under the NAA.
+Despite these changes in frequency of exceedance, the magnitude of exceedance during these month and water year type combinations would be within 0.5°F/month, suggesting that these differences could be resolved through real-time reservoir operations.

-The percent of months above the HFC temperature targets under Alt 1A and Alt 1B were predominantly similar to those under the NAA with few exceptions.
-The percent of months above the temperature target in June of Dry Water Years and in October of Critically Dry Water Years would be 5.6% and 8.3% higher, respectively, under both Alt 1A and Alt 1B compared to those under the NAA.
-The percent of months above the temperature target in April of Critically Dry Water Years would be 8.3% lower under both Alt 1A and Alt 1B compared to those under the NAA.
-Despite these changes in frequency of exceedance, the magnitude of exceedance during these months would be within ±0.5°F/month, suggesting that these differences could be resolved through real-time reservoir operations.
+The percent of months above the HFC temperature targets under Alternatives 1A and 1B were predominantly similar to those under the NAA with few exceptions.
+The percent of months above the temperature target in June of Dry Water Years and in October of Critically Dry Water Years would be 5.6% and 8.3% higher, respectively, under both Alternatives 1A and 1B compared to those under the NAA.
+The percent of months above the temperature target in April of Critically Dry Water Years would be 8.3% lower under both Alternatives 1A and 1B compared to those under the NAA.
+Despite these changes in frequency of exceedance, the magnitude of exceedance during these months would be within 0.5°F/month, suggesting that these differences could be resolved through real-time reservoir operations, as explained in methods description in Appendix 11B.

-Results of the evaluation of exceedance of Oroville Settlement Agreement water temperature targets in the LFC and HFC for Alt 2 and Alt 3 would be similar to those for Alt 1.
+Results of the evaluation of exceedance of Oroville Settlement Agreement water temperature targets in the LFC and HFC for Alternatives 2 and 3 would be similar to those for Alternative 1.

-.
+These results indicate that the Project’s implementation under any of the action alternatives would not exceed the water temperature targets of the Oroville Settlement Agreement more frequently than the NAA.

+Combined, these water temperature results indicate that the Project’s implementation under any of the action alternatives would cause inconsequential temperature-related effects to spring-run Chinook salmon in the Feather River.

+Flow-Related Physical Habitat Conditions

 Redd Scour and Entombment